Provide secure, accurate, and delightful access to Sourcegraph for both external and internal customers.

 The IAM team is responsible for both authentication and authorization to Sourcegraph, including login, sign-in and sign-up pages and user management for on-prem and managed instances.

 Capabilities that provide customers with transparency and access control to how Sourcegraph is used within their organizations.
-This includes but is not limited to team management, role-based access control, and other features targeted towards admins on our customer’s side.
+This includes but is not limited to organization/team management, role-based access control, and other features targeted towards admins on our customer’s side.

 The end-to-end experience of managing customers’ subscription lifecycle includes the subscription as the entity, its changes over time, and the impact on Sourcegraph product offering and AAR.
 This includes both providing transparency to the customers and internal tooling to support Customer Engineering and Finance and Sales teams.